szpajder/dumpvdl2/README.md

   dongles.
 Do not be tempted to crank the gain up to the max.
 Keep your noise floor low because higher noise yields higher bit error rate and may cause signal clipping when the transmission is strong (eg. the transmitting aircraft is just overflying your antenna).
-  On SDRPlay it shoudl be good enough to use auto gain control.
+  On SDRPlay it should be good enough to use auto gain control.

 - check SDR Console with the same gain setting - do you see data bursts clearly? (they are very short, like pops).